 When a student had a particularly difficult time, he would say, “Don’t stop when you make a mistake!”
 He would sit at the piano and play a wonderful piece while intentionally playing wrong notes.
 He would then, without missing a beat and with a look of bliss, proceed to correct (“resolve”) each wrong note in a beautiful way, saying, “What wonderful mistakes,” turning each mistake into something lovely.

 Mr. Heninger had us analyze the chordal progressions of Bach’s preludes from the Well-Tempered Clavier.
 Imagine trying to unravel the creations of Johann Sebastian Bach.
 This is what he had us do.
-Each of us, one student per measure, was expected to orally present to the class our analysis of each measure from each prelude.
+Each of us, one student per measure, was expected to present our analysis of each measure from each prelude to the class orally.
 He would then have us perform each prelude on the piano.
 Because he wasn’t heartless, he allowed one student to play the left hand and another student to play the right.

 Mr. Heninger would send all of us to the chalkboards surrounding the classroom, which were all lined with musical staffs.
 He would then play a random note on the piano.
 We were to write on the chalkboard the note we thought it was.
 If we got it right, we received an extra few points.
-Then, he would slowly play a series of notes without letting us see his hand.
+Then, he would slowly play notes without letting us see his hand.
 We would write the notes on the chalkboard as we heard them.
 This was in front of everyone.
 We received points for the number of notes we got correct.
-He would then slowly play chords and we were to write them on the board.
+He would then slowly play chords, and we would write them on the board in view of everyone.
 We received points for every chord we wrote correctly.

 He asked the class to call out all 12 tones in random order.
 He wrote the notes on the chalkboard as we said them.
 He then turned to us and said, “Your assignment is to compose a piece in four-part harmony using notes in this order.
 Somewhere in every chord must be these notes in this order.
 This we did, and each of us performed the piece in front of the class just before turning it in to be graded.